Buying or selling land in Manitoba?

 • Use funds from these sales to buy other property to restore and sell

-For farmers, the RLCP is a win-win.
+For farmers in Manitoba, the RLCP is a win-win

 Arable acres on RLCP lands are available for rent.
 Tenders close on March 20 of each year.

-Contact DUC about land sales
+Contact Scott at Ducks Unlimited Canada about land sales